MohmmdSjjd/MohmmdSjjd/README.md

 👨‍💻 My name is MohammadSajjad

-💻 I'm a MERN Stack Developer
+💻 I'm a Full Stack Developer

-🧠 I'm currently learning MERN Stack (Fall in love with Js✅❤️)
+🧠 I'm currently learning Fast API (Fall in love with Js✅❤️)

-👯‍♀️ I'm looking to collaborate on React & Node Project
+👯‍♀️ I'm looking to collaborate on React & Next Project

-💬 Ask me about React & Node
+💬 Ask me about React & Node & Next

 ###